 - 1. The position of Athletic Director (AD) shall be a full-time position. - 2.
 The AD differential shall be increased to \$7,300. - 3.
-For the 2013/14 school year, ADs may continue to perform and be compensated for additional duties, coaching assignments and contracted teaching assignments.
-ADs will be required to report to work during the educator's duty day.
-The parties agree that this provision of this memorandum will be revisited through contract negotiations prior to the beginning of the 2014/15 school year. - 4.
+ADs may continue to perform and be compensated for additional duties, coaching assignments and contracted teaching assignments.
+ADs will be required to report to work during the educator's duty day. - 4.
 It is the prerogative of the principal subject to approval of the Associate Superintendent to determine if an AD will be offered coaching assignments and/or non-elected differential positions at each school site. - 5.
 If an AD is contracted to teach on an extended contract, coach, or perform other duties and there are concerns regarding the AD's performance and/or completion of duties for the role of the AD, the principal shall notify the AD of the concerns and that they may no longer be an AD if the concerns are not addressed.
 ADs will not be able to grieve the decision or change of assignment.
 G. Responsibility Differentials

-- 1. Student Assistance Team (SAT) Chair
+- 1. Student Assistance Team (SAT) Chair - a.

-- a.
 The purpose of the SAT Team is to provide to teachers the assistance they need to provide interventions for their students.
 Teachers should use the SAT process for ideas, guidance, and help in documentation.
-The SAT Chair:

-- 1.)
-Directs the activities of the team.

-- 2.)
-Receives referrals to SAT.
+The SAT Chair: - 1.)
+Directs the activities of the team. - 2.)
+Receives referrals to SAT. - 3.)

-- 3.)
 Convenes SAT meetings. - 4.)
 Sees that the decision is implemented. - 5.)
 Ensures that timely follow up is done. - 6.)
 Is responsible for seeing that proper documentation and data collection are maintained. - 7.)
-Is responsible for seeing that the purpose of the SAT is met and that each aspect-identifying the challenge and student strengths developing the intervention plan and assessing the probable effectiveness of the interventions-is addressed and given the appropriate time and consideration. - 8.)
-Obtains staff training on the SAT process, including understanding cultural, language, and socioeconomic differences that may be misidentified as problems.
-Keeps the calendar of SAT meetings. - 9.)
+Is responsible for seeing that the purpose of the SAT is met and that each aspect identifying the challenge and student strengths developing the intervention plan and assessing the probable effectiveness of the interventions-is addressed and given the appropriate time and consideration. - 8.)
+Obtains staff training on the SAT process, including understanding cultural, language, and socioeconomic differences that may be misidentified as problems.Keeps the calendar of SAT meetings. - 9.)
 Notifies parents and follows up with parent forms. - 10.)
 Follows up with health screenings. - 11.)
 Manages observations. - 12.)
 Keeps SAT packets and assures they are complete. - 13.)
 Turns in completed packets to diagnosticians if testing is warranted. - b.
 Election/Selection Procedure for SAT Chair: Election/Selection procedures for choosing all Teacher Leaders, including a procedure for resolving tie votes, will be agreed upon by the constituents before elections take place.
 Teachers shall be counted as members of each team in which they teach.
 Personnel from each team shall agree to choose Teacher Leaders in one of the following manners: - 1.)
 Teacher Leaders shall be elected by the constituents they are elected to serve. - 2.)
 Members of the constituency shall select two (2) or more persons and submit names to principal who shall choose a leader from that list. - c.
 Term of Office - 1.)
 Teacher Leaders shall serve for a period of two (2) years. - 2.)
 If the position becomes vacant during the two-year term, a replacement shall be named for the remainder of the term according to the election/selection procedure described above. - d.
 Differentials for Student Assistance Team Chair are as follows: - 1.) \$2,000.00 at all comprehensive high schools and alternative high schools. - 2.)
 A .1 FTE in all middle and elementary schools.

-Refer to Appendix G-Teacher Leadership Differentials on page 107
+Refer to Appendix G-Teacher Leadership Differentials